-The department pursues two research themes: Histories of Planning, operating with action as an entry point, and The Body of Animals, which sets out from artifacts.
-These conceptual approaches are complemented by a critical engagement with Source Based Initiatives.
-Within these themes, smaller, collaborative working groups focused on project-based outputs promote discussion and debate on the production of knowledge.
+The Department's research structure has three entry points: artifacts (things), action (making), knowledge (work).
+These open up qualitative methodological pathways that are complemented by critical engagement with our Source Based Initiatives.
+Along each pathway, research activities are organized into collaborative working groups focused on project-based outputs that promote discussion and debate on the production of knowledge.

-Histories of Planning emphasizes the dynamics of how different forms of knowledge are used to “make things work” through conceptual and material processes.
-The research cluster, The Art of Judgement has developed several themes, and recently turned its attention to Baselining Nature.
+Working groups in "Action" use histories of planning to emphasize the dynamics of how different forms of knowledge are used to “make things work” through conceptual and material processes.

 Source Based Initiatives

 Quantitative research methods, such as digitization and database access to material, whether scanned images, digital texts, or other types of digital facsimiles, create opportunities to reorder, remix, and re-examine sources that researchers have long been studying.
 Bringing together massive amounts of sources in their digital forms, Source Based Initiatives allow the examination of gigantic bodies of clues to reveal their underlying knowledge structures.